isar/isar/packages/isar/README.md

 ## Watchers

-With Isar, you can watch Collections, Objects, or Queries.
+With Isar database, you can watch Collections, Objects, or Queries.
 A watcher is notified after a transaction commits successfully and the target actually changes.
 Watchers can be lazy and not reload the data or they can be non-lazy and fetch new results in the background.

 ```dart